 There are always PLENTY of opportunities to promote yourself online.
-You simply have to make time to get amongst it and join the conversation.
+You just have to get amongst it and join the conversation.
 And having a beautiful bio makes it that much easier for people to get to know you – and remember you.

-People will read it – your job is to make them care about it.
+People will read it – it’s your job to make them care about it.

 Have you ever stalked someone’s FB profile and read their funny, clever intro?
 That little snippet may have taken hours, days, weeks (!!) to create, and it was worth every bit of effort.
-That little snippet gave you an instant taste of what they were all about.
+That little snippet gave you an instant taste of what that person is all about.
 I’ll bet you smiled when you read it.
-It drew you in and you started to click around to find out more.
+It drew you in and you started to click around to find out more about that person.
 If the rest of their brand ‘voice’ was the same, you probably even signed up to hear more from them.

 But many online business owners are holding themselves back and tripping themselves up when it comes to self-promotion.

-If you’ve ever felt the panic of pitching yourself (in 150 words or less), then you’re in luck.
+If you’ve ever felt the panic of having to pitch yourself (in 150 words or less), then you’re in luck.

 Fill in the blanks, make it your own.
 Don’t hold back.
-Get playful with it.
-Tweak and tune it until you get something that feels good and sounds as amazing as you actually are.
+Play around with it.
+Tweak and fine tune it until you get something that feels good and sounds as amazing as you actually are.

 And if you still need help finessing, I’m here to help…